cbmmd42/quizappbackend/README.md

 It also runs pm2 to run my express servers and host my react application locally<br />
 nginx is acting as a reverse proxy<br />

 My three additions to the configuration file for nginx was these three blocks of code.
+This file is found at /etc/nginx/sites-available/default

 location / {<br />
         proxy_pass http://localhost: ****;<br />